Shreeramghimire/Salmon-Statistics/first_part.md

 ---

-### How MLE Works (The Step-by-Step Process)
+### How MLE Works
 Let's say we catch 5 salmon and their average weight is 5.3 kg.
 We want to know the true population mean ($\mu$).

 **Step 1: Write the Likelihood Function**

-We write a mathematical formula that answers: *"If the true mean is $\mu$, how likely is it that I would get a sample average of 5.3 kg?"*
+We write a mathematical formula that answers: *"If the true mean is $\mu$ , how likely is it that I would get a sample average of 5.3 kg?"*

 This creates a curve (the Likelihood Function).

 **Step 2: Find the Peak (Maximize)**

-We use calculus (or a computer) to find the peak of that curve—the single value of $\mu$ that makes our observed 5.3 kg the most probable.
+We use calculus (or a computer) to find the peak of that curve; the single value of $\mu$ that makes our observed 5.3 kg the most probable.

 **Step 3: The Answer**